martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 <img src="images/contact.png" width="300" />

 We need to evaluate the application performance.
 Feel free to submit a bug.
 We appreciate the effort.
 The contact form uses gmail to send messages.
-No name or email required to get in touch.
+No name or email is required to get in touch.
 Just send subject and message.

 &nbsp;